Name: Videomaster Home TV Game (model VM577)

 Courtesy of Pong-Story

 The players could be differentiated: one was solid white, and the other had vertical stripes.
-The edges of the playing field were also graphically represented in a soft color, making it an advanced console for its time.
+The edges of the playing field were also graphically represented in a soft color, making it quite an advanced console for its time.
 The players could be moved both horizontally and vertically, and the ball had a rebound angle.

-Videomaster Home TV Game on Pong-Story
+- Videomaster Home TV Game on Pong-Story